EIP-7761: EXTCODETYPE instruction

 FORK_BLKNUM | tbd |

-GAS_COLD_ACCOUNT_ACCESS | Defined as 2600 in the Ethereum Execution Layer Specs |
+GAS_COLD_ACCOUNT_ACCESS | Defined as 2600 in the [Ethereum Execution Layer Spec Constants] |

-GAS_WARM_ACCESS | Defined as 100 in the Ethereum Execution Layer Specs |
+GAS_WARM_ACCESS | Defined as 100 in the [Ethereum Execution Layer Spec Constants] |

 We introduce a new EOFv1 instruction on the block number FORK_BLKNUM

-: HASCODE
+: EXTCODETYPE

 (0xe9